Skip to main content

 Namespace Provider File-backed Watch glob Notes

-card.storage sqlite no null Compatibility id backed by kl-sqlite-storage
+card.storage sqlite no null Compatibility id backed by kl-plugin-storage-sqlite

-card.storage mysql no null Compatibility id backed by kl-mysql-storage
+card.storage mysql no null Compatibility id backed by kl-plugin-storage-mysql

 attachment.storage localfs n/a n/a Default attachment provider